Convergence (comics): Convergence: Speed Force

 Having started out as a sidekick to a Flash, Wally West now holds the role and has two sidekicks of his own, his children Jai and Iris.
 They inherited his connection to the Speed Force, which binds them together in a literal sense.
 Against his wife Linda's warnings, he has brought the kids along on a potential combat mission, knowing that their powers are still unstable.
 He rationalizes it by thinking that leaving the kids at home would make them easy prey for his enemies.

 Wally and the kids arrive at their destination—what the JLA alert calls a "chronal disturbance".
 They speed all the way to Gotham City from Keystone City to investigate it.
-There is something familiar about this disturbance; Wally senses the energy signature of Barry Allen coming from it, which shouldn't be possible.
+There is something familiar about this disturbance; Wally senses the energy signature of Barry Allen coming from it, which should not be possible.
 As soon as they get within a short distance of the disturbance, a dome forms around Pre-Flashpoint Gotham City, cutting it off from the rest of the planet.

 After nearly a year, Wally is still trying to get free and has continuously regretted bringing Jai and Iris with him.
 Like every other super-human who was trapped under the dome, they lost their powers, and people are beginning to suspect that the former Flash is starting to lose his mind.
-Wally hasn't moved at a human pace since before he got powers, but he still jogs everywhere trying to stay in shape for Linda's sake.
+Wally has not moved at a human pace since before he got powers, but he still jogs everywhere trying to stay in shape for Linda's sake.
 He knows she's surely been wondering if he and the kids are alive for the past year.
-He'd gone to both Batman and the Atom for help getting home, but they couldn't do any more than he could against the impenetrable dome.
+He'd gone to both Batman and the Atom for help getting home, but they could not do any more than he could against the impenetrable dome.
 Eventually, they stopped trying, but Wally is fixated.

 After spending all night attempting to escape the dome, Wally returns home to his kids, who are late for school.
 Jai senses why his father is so determined and assures him that he misses Linda too.
-Sadly, Wally hugs him and mourns the fact that he didn't listen to her when she'd warned him not to take them on the mission.
+Wally hugs him and mourns the fact that he did not listen to her when she'd warned him not to take them on the mission.